 In 1953, only eight years after she had come to the United States, Marie Jahoda was elected the first woman president of the Society for the Psychological Study of Social Issues; in 1980 that organization awarded her its Kurt Lewin Memorial Award “for furthering in her work, as did Kurt Lewin, the development and integration of psychological research and social action.”

-During this post-retirement period she received many honors, including honorary degrees from Sussex and Stirling in Britain, and from Vienna and Linz in Austria.
+During this post-retirement period she received many honors, including honorary degrees from Sussex and Stirling in Britain and from Vienna and Linz in Austria.
 She also received the Golden Cross Medal in Austria.
-A chair in her name has been established in Germany, and a German edition of her memoirs has been published.
+A chair in her name was established in Germany, and a German edition of her memoirs was published.
 Marie Jahoda died on April 28, 2001, at her home in southeast England.

 Christie, Richard, and Jahoda, Marie, eds.
 Studies in the Scope and Methods of the Authoritarian Personality.
 Glencoe, IL: 1954.

 Jahoda, Marie, and Cooper, E. “The Evasion of Propaganda: How Prejudiced People Respond to Anti-prejudice Propaganda.”
 Journal of Psychology 23 (1947): 15–25.

 Jahoda, Marie, Deutsch, Morton, and Cook, Stuart W. Research Methods in Social Relations.
 New York: 1951.

 Cook, Stuart W. “Marie Jahoda.”
 In Women in Psychology: A Bio-Bibliographic Sourcebook, edited by Agnes N. O’Connell and Nancy F. Russo.
 New York: 1990, 207–219.

 Stevens, Gwendolyn, and Sheldon Gardner.
 The Women of Psychology.
 Vol. 2.
 Cambridge, MA: 1982.